-Santa Maria beach in Sal island is probably one of the most famous beaches in Cape Verde.
+Santa Maria Beach, Sal is probably one of the most famous beaches in Cape Verde.
 No wonder with those crystal clear, turquoise waters and fine golden sand!
-On top, you’ll have plenty of activities to do.
-Book here the best activities in Sal, Cape Verde.
+On top, you’ll have plenty of activities to do!

-Santa Maria beach, Cape Verde is located south of the island and is the main beach of Santa Maria village which is the main tourist hub of Sal island.
-It’s here where you’ll find all the Cape Verde Luxury Resorts and the best hotels.
+Santa Maria Beach, Cape Verde is located south of the island and is the main beach of Santa Maria which is the main tourist hub of Sal.
+It’s here where you’ll find all the Cape Verde luxury resorts and the best hotels!

 The water is calm and perfect to swim.
-I also enjoyed the Santa Maria beach for a long walk on the pier where the Cape Verdean sell the catch of the day.
-This beach is a must during your holidays in Sal Cape Verde.
-Book here the best activities in Sal, Cape Verde.
+I also enjoyed Santa Maria Beach for a long walk on the pier where the fishermen sell the catch of the day.
+This beach is a must during your holidays in Sal, Cape Verde!

 Ponta Preta Beach (Black Beach)

-Ponta Preta beach, also close to Santa Maria, is like the quiet and more natural version of Santa Maria beach.
-Ponta Preta beach is located southwest of the island.
+Ponta Preta Beach, close to Santa Maria, is like the quiet and more natural version of Santa Maria Beach.
+Ponta Preta Beach is located southwest of the island.

-It’s also a popular spot for turtles.
-Book here your turtle watching experience
+It’s also a popular spot for turtle watching!

-The landscape of Ponta Preta beach is much more natural and unspoiled.
-There are almost no resorts nor restaurants.
-Occasionally a sailing boat or a kite surfer pass by.
-Otherwise, it’s just you and the sound of the waves.
+The landscape of Ponta Preta Beach is much more natural and unspoiled.
+There are almost no resorts, nor restaurants!
+Occasionally, a sailing boat or a kitesurfer passes by.
+Otherwise, it’s just you and the sound of the waves!

-Kite Beach is the best beach in Cape Verde for watersport and kitesurf lovers!
-You can either reach it by a 20 min walk from Santa Maria village or you take an aluguer to Kite beach.
-Book here your kite lesson in Sal, Cape Verde.
+Kite Beach is the best beach in Cape Verde for watersports and kitesurf lovers!
+You can either reach it by a 20 min walk from Santa Maria, or take an aluguer (collective taxi).

-Thanks to the wind and the impressive waves, the kite beach on Sal island is considered one of the best beaches for kitesurfing in the world!
-Already from far, you can spot hundreds of colorful kites flying around.
+Thanks to the wind and the impressive waves, Kite Beach in Sal is considered one of the best beaches for kitesurfing in the world!
+Already from far, you can spot hundreds of colorful kites flying around!

-That being said, kite beach in Sal is nothing for those who want to spend a relaxing day on the beach.
-It’s suuper windy!
+That being said, Kite Beach in Sal is nothing for those who want to spend a relaxing day on the beach!
+It’s super windy!
 However, if you want to take a kitesurf lesson, this is the place to be!

-With a little bit of luck, your instructor will be a kitesurfing world champion.
+With a little bit of luck, your instructor will be a kitesurfing world champion!
 You’ll be able to train with the best of the best!
-This Sal beach is one of the best beaches in Cape Verde.
-Book here your kite lesson in Sal, Cape Verde.
+This Sal beach is one of the best beaches in Cape Verde!

 Bikini Beach Club

-The beach club was built into the sea and can be accessed by a scenic pier.
+The Bikini Beach Club was built “into” the sea and can be accessed by a scenic pier.
 It’s the best place to spend a day on the ocean but in a more luxurious way.
-You can rent Bali sun loungers, enjoy the jacuzzi and swimming pool, have exclusive cocktails and much more.

 2. Best Beaches in Cape Verde: Boa Vista